An Analytical Theory of Spectral Bias in the Learning Dynamics of Diffusion Models: Detailed Derivation: General analysis

 \paragraph{Full batch limit} Here we take the full-batch expectation over $\z,\x_{0}$, where $\z\sim\mathcal{N}(0,\I),\x_{0}\sim p(\x_{0})$.
 Their moments are the following.

-Note, the data do not need to be Gaussian, as long as the expectations or the first two moments are as computed above, the results should be the same.
+Note that the data distribution do not need to be Gaussian, as long as the first two moments exist.
 In a sense, if our function approximator is linear, then we just care about the Gaussian part of data.

 We can simplify the objective by completing the square,

 \paragraph{Gradient} The gradients from loss to the weight and bias read

 \paragraph{Global optimum} Examining the quadratic loss, and setting the gradient to zero, we can see the optimal parameters are the following,